 The Investigative Team is looking for interns to help POGO achieve a more effective, accountable, open, and ethical federal government.
-Investigative topics range from defense spending to Wall Street regulations; from undue influence to strengthening government ethics standards and whistleblower protections.
+Investigative topics range from defense spending to Homeland Security programs; from undue influence to strengthening government ethics standards and whistleblower protections.

 Most significantly, your work will continue to make an impact after your internship ends.
-You may write for POGO’s blog and you may assist with writing and editing congressional testimony, or contribute substantive research to a POGO report.
+You may write for POGO’s blog, assist with writing and editing congressional testimony, or contribute substantive research to a POGO report.

 Recent intern projects have included:

 - Research for long term investigative reports on a variety of topics including: how prepared nuclear power reactors are for natural disasters, the approval process for new medical devices and prescription drugs, and how foreign powers attempt to influence US policy.

 - Filing and following up on Freedom of Information Act requests.

 - Analyzing large data sets and creating databases.